ThDegen/AI-Real-Image-Classification/README.md

 >
 > Answer:

 As the model was trained locally, this didn't cause any issues.
-Additionally, we made sure to use lightweight Python versions and use economically inexpensive cloud hardware. @all report credits)
+Additionally, we made sure to use lightweight Python versions and use economically inexpensive cloud hardware.
+Student 250247 using the central Google Cloud account for all infrastructure work consumed roughly kr.
+45.08 in credits, which were fully covered by our free grant.
+The most expensive service was Container Registry Vulnerability Scanning at kr.
+39.54, an automated security feature that became the main cost driver.
+Working in the cloud provided essential tools for our MLOps pipeline but underscored the critical need to monitor and understand the cost implications of every enabled service.
+++@all report credits)

 ### Question 28